There are now 3 possible online modes for units:

 Multiple modes of delivery.
 Unit includes a mix of online and on-campus study requirements.
 On campus attendance for some activities is required to complete this unit.

-EDUC2205 Learning in the Professions
+EDUC2205 International Learning for the Professions

 - 6 points